holguinj/docs-git-workflow/workflow.markdown

 ### Getting a Fresh Start

-If you've gotten yourself into such a jam that you just want to start with a fresh copy of upstream master, check out the master branch and then do `get fetch upstream` followed by `git reset --hard upstream/master`. **Warning**: this will **erase** any work that you have in the master branch that hasn't been pushed.
-Use it with care.
+If you've gotten yourself into such a jam that you just want to start with a fresh copy of upstream master, check out the master branch and then do `git fetch upstream` followed by `git reset --hard upstream/master`. **Warning**: this will **erase** any work that you have in the master branch that hasn't been pushed.
+Use it with care and as a last resort.

 ### Fixing This Error: "fatal: 'upstream' does not appear to be a git repository"

-When you clone a repository, git creates a new remote for the source and calls it "origin."
+When you clone a repository, git creates a new remote for the source and calls it "origin".
 That means that there's no "upstream" remote by default.
 If you cloned puppetlabs/puppet-docs (and I'm pretty sure that you did), then you can rename origin to upstream with this command: `git remote rename origin upstream`.
 That should solve the problem.

 ### Basing Work on Content That's Still Being Updated